 they dramatically opened up the number of players that qualify at multiple

-positions.
-That designation is gold
+Eligibility".
+That designation is

-here.
+gold here.
 The flexibility gives you far

-options when it comes to setting your day to day lineup.
+more options when it comes to setting your day to day lineup.
 So, while I would otherwise favor Stamkos and

 over-emphasize the edge that this gives you to have that flexibility.